-Significant public feedback was received as part of the public notification process raising concerns regarding the proposed coach house at 1160 Sinclair Street.
-In staff's opinion, the applicant has not made any significant revisions to the proposal to respond to neighbourhood concerns.
-As well, the applicant has not provided additional documentation as requested by staff.
-As such, staff conclude that public concerns are unresolved and recommend that the proposed development permit be denied.
+Significant public feedback was received as part of the public notification process for a coach house application at 1160 Sinclair Street, raising concerns regarding the original two-storey coach house proposed.
+In staff's opinion, the applicant has made satisfactory revisions to the design of the coach house to address neighbourhood concerns.
+Staff recommend that the proposed development permit be approved.